matttproud/junkyard/errors.md

 // not permitted to perform the action. func PerformSensitiveAction() error { /* omitted */}

-var UnauthorizedErr = errors.New("sensitive: the user is not authorized.")
+var UnauthorizedErr = errors.New("sensitive: the user is not authorized")
 ```

 With an error type: